Saimon-Rian/DjangoDevs-Challenge/README.md

 Project objectives
 -

-This django project was made as a test of skills.
-In it, you will find a makefile, there are explanations of what each command does, a Dockerfile, a docker-compose with all the necessary configurations for your project to run the way it should, the requirements.txt that contains all the necessary libs.
-To install requirements run the command: pip install -r requirements.txt
+This project was made as my participation in the Django-Devs-001 challenge.
+This project is an API made in Django with rest architecture in integration with Postman.

 What needs to be installed
 -

-- docker-compose
+- Docker
-- makefile
+- Docker-compose
-- docker
+- Makefile

 # API End-Points